super7ramp/croiseur/roadmap.md

 #### Preparatory

-- Assemble some documentation on crosswordViewModel solving => https://www.crosswordconstruction.com/ is a great start (see referenced paper from the 90s)
+- Assemble some documentation on crosswordGridViewModel solving => https://www.crosswordconstruction.com/ is a great start (see referenced paper from the 90s)

 #### Create a basic solver

-Introduce a basic structure to solve crosswordViewModel puzzle:
+Introduce a basic structure to solve crossword puzzle:

 1. Basic variable selection
     1. Code => OK